-Because the Applicant does not own transmission facilities, the electric energy that it proposes to export will be wheeled over transmission facilities owned and operated by other parties.
-Under this model, the Applicant recognizes that it must obtain any and all "regulatory approvals required in order to effect any power exports."
-App. at 5.
+Though PGE owns transmission facilities for providing service to its wholesale and retail customers in the United States, PGE delivers the energy it sells to Canadian counterparties over existing Bonneville Power Administration transmission lines, as well as any additional cross-border facilities that PGE may secure the rights to use.
+App. at 4.
+Under this model, PGE recognizes that it must comply with existing industry procedures for obtaining transmission capacity, and that delivery must be consistent with applicable reliability standards and transmission limits.
+App. at 4 and 6.
 This includes compliance with reliability criteria, standards, and guidelines of the North American Electric Reliability Corporation (NERC) as well as DOE-imposed terms and conditions for cross-border transmission facilities.
-App. at 6-7.
+App. at 4.

-As discussed below, the Applicant contends that its proposed exports will neither jeopardize the sufficiency of electric supply nor the reliability of the transmission grid; thus, the Applicant asserts that it meets the criteria of FPA § 202(e).
+As discussed below, PGE contends that its proposed exports will neither jeopardize the sufficiency of electric supply nor the reliability of the transmission grid; thus, PGE asserts that it meets the criteria of FPA § 202(e).